 Download a Right to Buy form.
 Fill it in and return your form by post to Sandwell Council Home Ownership Unit, PO Box 2374, Oldbury, B69 3DE.

-If you have further questions, call the Home Ownership Unit at the council on 0121 569 5029.
+If you have further questions, email the Home Ownership Unit at email@example.com

 Anti-money laundering process

 If you exercise your Right to Buy, Sandwell Council have an obligation by law under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 to verify where your funding is coming from.
 This means that you will need to prove, using official documentation, how you are paying for your property.
 The process is quite intensive and thorough, so we strongly recommend that you read all of the information issued to you when you reach this stage of the process.
-However, more information on this process download the guidance here and also details of how this has changed due to the Covid-19 pandemic.
+For more information on this process download the guidance here and also details of how this has changed due to the Covid-19 pandemic.